Course Guide for your final project on the SUNY Broome Library page:

 - The Amazon Prime show The Man in the High Castle, set in an alternate 1960s America, envisions what might have happened if the Axis powers (Germany and Japan) had won World War II.

-In the show, Japan controls the Pacific states, and the Greater Nazi Reich controls the Eastern half of America.
+In the show, Japan controls the so-called Pacific States, and the Greater Nazi Reich controls the Eastern half of the Americas.
 The Rocky Mountains are a Neutral Zone.

 In the alternative historical universe of High Castle, since the Axis powers won World War II, there was no Civil Rights movement.
-Blacks went straight from Jim Crow to extermination in concentration camps throughout the South.
-A few escaped to the Japanese Pacific States, where they are discriminated against but not killed outright.
-An armed force called the Black Communist Rebellion is working secretly to overthrow the Japanese colonial government and establish a Black homeland in the West.
-The BCR leader is Bell Mallory (played by Frances Turner), who was forcibly sterilized in an American Nazi concentration camp at the age of 13, escaped to the Neutral Zone, and later made her way to Oakland.
-Oakland, as you will know by the end of this course, has a significant place in the history of Black culture.
+Blacks went straight from legal segregation under Jim Crow, to extermination in concentration camps throughout the American South.
+A few escaped to the Japanese Pacific States, where they are discriminated against, but not killed outright.
+A revolutionary group called the Black Communist Rebellion is working secretly to overthrow the Japanese colonial government and establish a Black homeland in western part of the former United States.
+The Black Communist Rebellion is based in Oakland, which has a significant place in the history of actual, non-alternative Black culture.

-A former prisoner of the Black Communist Rebellion explains the group to the Japanese police chief at the very moment the BCR is staging a successful act of sabotage in the San Francisco Bay.
+A former prisoner of the Black Communist Rebellion explains the group to the Japanese police chief at the very moment the group is carrying out a successful act of sabotage in the San Francisco Bay:

-In S4 E2, Bell attends a clandestine house party/revolutionary meeting in Oakland, where she hears an LP of Thelonius Monk playing “Well, You Needn’t.”
+In S4 E2, a member of the group attends a clandestine house party/revolutionary meeting in Oakland, where she hears an LP of Thelonius Monk playing “Well, You Needn’t.”

 - This Onion article, “Smithsonian Museum Celebrates Black Alternate History Month With Full-Scale Recreation Of W.E.B.
-Du Bois’ War Zeppelin,” is satire, but it imagines some very lit possibilities:
+Du Bois’ War Zeppelin,” is satire, but it imagines some nice Afrofuturist possibilities:

 WASHINGTON—Declaring the armored lighter-than-air sky fortress a testament to African American achievement across parallel realities, the Smithsonian Museum celebrated Black Alternate History Month Monday with a full-scale recreation of The B.S.S.
 Crisis, W.E.B.
 Du Bois’ war zeppelin.
 “Looking at this afro-futurist combat dirigible evokes images of W.E.B.
 Du Bois, resplendent in his cybernetic eye patch and brass-trimmed top hat, bending his formidable will and intellect to drop hundreds of tons of dynamite on segregationist camps from the helm of the Crisis,” said head researcher Lawrence Brumly, who unveiled the airship in its new home alongside several other artifacts including a walk-through interior model of the hoverbus which Robo Parks refused to ride atop; Sally Jefferson-Hemmings bloodstained, steam-powered battle dress; and the schematics of George Washington Carver’s peanut-based fission bomb, which allowed the United States of Black America to bring the Civil War to an end.
 “We are incredibly lucky to be able to display relics from the dream-realization chamber of Dr. MechaLuther King to the original manuscripts of Pope Malcolm X. And allowing visitors to interact with, for instance, the piano played by President Ray Charles on The Arsenio Hall Show really allows them to have a sense of the rich alternate history of black Americans.”
 In the next year, the Smithsonian has planned exhibits allowing museum visitors to experience firsthand the difference advanced African American technology has made in this country since arriving in the portal from Mars.

-- Check out the Today in Alternate History blog, which posts news stories about such “historical” events such as the averting of World War I through diplomatic talks and the wedding of Barack Obama to Dorothy Bush, one of the daughters of George H.W.
+- The Today in Alternate History blog, which posts news stories about such “historical” events such as the averting of World War I through diplomatic talks and the wedding of Barack Obama to Dorothy Bush, one of the daughters of George H.W.
 Bush.

-- Imagine a what-if scenario for Black music history.
+- Imagine a what-if scenario for Black history.

-Your scenario can be social, political, or personal.
+Your scenario can be social, political, personal, or supernatural.

 - What if George Washington had freed the slaves?

-- What if there had been a successful slave rebellion in the U.S. Colonies or early United States?
+- What if there had been a successful slave revolt in the American colonies or the United States?

 - What if the promised reparations for slavery — “40 acres and a mule” — had been fulfilled after the Civil War?
 How would the Black economy have developed?

-- What if interracial marriage had been legal prior to 1967?
+- What if interracial marriage had been fully legal prior to 1967 (Supreme Court case Loving v.
+Virginia)?

 - We know that American music of the African diaspora has always reflected, responded to, and helped shape human events on social, historical, and personal levels.